-Sr. No. Partic Particulars (v) (c) Percentage increase or decrease in the market quotation of shares of the Company at the close of the previous Financial Year comparison to the rate at which the Company came out with the last public offer Rate at which public issue was made ₹ 65 Market price as at March 31, 2021 ₹ 93.90 Increase (decrease) in Market price % Increase by 45 Percent (vi) The average percentile increase already made in the salaries of employees other than the Managerial Personnel in the previous financial year, and its comparison with the percentile increase in managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the Managerial Remuneration.
-Percent.
-The Managerial Remuneration are considered by the Board of Directors based on the recommendation of the Nomination and Remuneration Committee in (vii) The ratio of remuneration of the highest paid director to that of the employees who are not directors but receiving remuneration in excess of the highest paid director during the year N.A. (viii) Affirmation that the remuneration is as per the Remuneration policy of the Company It is hereby affirmed that the remuneration paid is as per the Remuneration policy of the Company in respect of Directors, Key Managerial personnel and other employees.
+Sr. No. Particulars (v) (c) Percentage increase or decrease in the market quotation of shares of the Company at the close of the previous Financial Year comparison to the rate at which the Company came out with the last public offer Rate at which public issue was made ₹ 65 Market price as at March 31, 2021 ₹ 93.90 Increase (decrease) in Market price % Increase by 45 Percent (vi) in the previous financial year, and its comparison with the percentile increase in managerial remuneration and Percent.
+The Managerial Remuneration are considered by the Board of Directors based on the recommendation of the Nomination and Remuneration Committee in line with the Remuneration policy for the directors, Key (vii) The ratio of remuneration of the highest paid director to that of the employees who are not directors but receiving remuneration in excess of the highest paid director during the year (viii) Affirmation that the remuneration is as per the Remuneration policy of the Company It is hereby affirmed that the remuneration paid is as per the Remuneration policy of the Company in respect of Directors, Key Managerial personnel and other employees.